 - Assumability and Supplemental Financing.
 Fannie Mae allows their loans to be assumed by a qualified borrower.
 They also have a program which allows borrowers the ability to come back and borrow additional funds during the life of the loan (subordinate financing).

-Westchester County Apartment Lending with Banks and Other Programs
+Westchester County Apartment Loans with Banks and Other Programs

 While the agencies (Fannie Mae, Freddie Mac and HUD) offer some excellent programs, not every apartment loan applicant qualifies for these programs.
 We have many excellent choices for these loans with our correspondent banks, credit unions, insurance companies and private lenders.
 Some examples of these loans include:

-- Westchester Multifamily loans that require flexible underwriting or those that don’t meet standardized criteria.
+- Westchester County Multifamily loans that require flexible underwriting or those that don’t meet standardized criteria.

 - Properties in less than desirable markets, or those that require repairs or updating.

 - Properties that don’t cash flow according to industry guidelines or lack stabilized cash flow.

 - Borrowers with past credit issues, including foreclosures, short sales, or judgements.

 Whether you are purchasing or refinancing, we have the right solutions available for your multifamily mortgage loans.
 We will entertain apartment loan requests of all sizes, beginning at $1,000,000.
 Get started with a Free Commercial Mortgage Loan Quote.